 New Zealand’s immigration process is complex and can be difficult to understand.
 There are dozens of different kinds of work visas, and processing times can be long, so it’s important that you fully understand the system and are prepared.
 If you don’t follow the proper procedures, your application will be rejected and you could experience expensive delays to your expansion.

-At New Horizons, our global expansion team offers extensive New Zealand work visa support, immigration advice, and tailored outsourcing.
+At Horizons, our global expansion team offers extensive New Zealand work visa support, immigration advice, and tailored outsourcing.
 Our services offer your organization and your employees everything needed to start trading in New Zealand quickly and compliantly.

 Standard requirements for New Zealand work visas